 - Thanks to the support of our campaigners, in early 2017 the Digital Economy Bill was successfully amended to promise new powers to the regulator of TV, Ofcom, to set on-demand subtitle quotas for broadcasters.

 - In April, this Bill became The Digital Economy Act 2017.

 - Ofcom carried out a consultation to establish quotas for the amount of on-demand content that must carry subtitles.
 Thousands of you contributed to our consultation response to Ofcom, in which we called on TV providers to move towards fully accessible content for those who are deaf or have hearing loss.
 Read our press release about Ofcom’s 2018 consultation.

-- Ofcom reported back to government and made recommendations on the regulations, proposing that 40% of content should be subtitled within two years of the legislation coming into force, increasing to 80% after four years.
-We welcomed these recommendations and publically called on the government to implement them as quickly as possible.
+- Ofcom reported back to government and made recommendations on the regulations, proposing that 80% of content should be subtitled and 5% should be signed within four years of the legislation coming into force.
+We welcomed these recommendations and publicly called on the government to implement them as quickly as possible.

 - In November, the government wrote a letter to Ofcom, requesting a second consultation to get more information on some of the key parameters of the legislation, to help them understand how it should operate in practice.

 - In July, Ofcom’s second consultation was published.
 It proposed the recommendations from the first consultation should apply to services with 200,000 unique visitors a month and where the costs of access services come to less than 1% of ‘relevant turnover’.
 We responded, setting out the needs of viewers who are deaf or have hearing loss.
 Our key points were:

 - we strongly argued against ‘technical exemptions’ where providers and platforms cannot be bothered to work together to provide subtitles

 - subtitles do not provide equivalent access as BSL for deaf people.
 The needs of the BSL community should not be traded away against other forms of sensory loss

 - an interim one year target should be included, to create reputational risks for those who don’t comply